rajendra627/k8s-bootcamp/bootcamp/exercises/setup.md

 ## Setting up Minikube ##

 This part is only for the RBAC portion of the exercises.
-Unfortunately, ACS currently does not support RBAC.
-To enable RBAC on Azure, you will need to leverage [ACS Engine](https://github.com/Azure/acs-engine), however, that is an advanced topic so we will be using Minikube to demonstrate RBAC concepts.
+Unfortunately, AKS currently does not support RBAC.
+To use RBAC on Azure, you will need to leverage ACS.
+The alternative is [ACS Engine](https://github.com/Azure/acs-engine), however, that is an advanced topic so we will be using Minikube to demonstrate RBAC concepts.

 See the installation instructions for your OS [here](https://github.com/kubernetes/minikube/releases)